You are here

 You can shop for an electric supplier at any time for your home, small business or large business — the choice is yours.
-The effective date of your choice depends on your next meter read date and can take 11 to 40 days.
+Once your utility receives supplier notification, it takes up to three (3) business days for the switch to occur.

 IMPORTANT REMINDER: You should still call your local electric utility about power outages and repairs.

 Electric Generation Supplier Contract Summary

 In order to ensure customers are protected when participating in the competitive retail marketplace, the Pennsylvania Public Utility Commission (PA PUC) decided more education is needed regarding the terms of a contract.
 The PA PUC directed that electric supplier disclosure statements include a clear and concise summary for consumers.

 An electric supplier must now provide, with the disclosure statement, a separate Electric Generation Supplier Contract Summary, which is an easy-to-read, one-page document with the most important terms of the disclosure statement.

 The Contract Summary provides pertinent contract terms in easy-to-understand language, allowing for customers to more clearly comprehend the contract into which they have enrolled.
 This information is also helpful for customers shopping for a new supplier, allowing them to compare current terms to other suppliers' terms.

 Each electric supplier must now give customers an Electric Generation Supplier Contract Summary when they enroll in a new contract, similar to the PA PUC's sample: